 Multiple single-cell whole genome amplification and sequencing (scWGS) methods have been developed with varying degrees of success.
 These methods face challenges, as researchers rely on only two copies of the genome in a single cell for amplification which can lead to amplification bias or allele dropout.2 Several bioinformatics tools, such as SCcaller or Monovar, have been developed to deal with these issues.3,4

-There are now several well-validated, commercially available platforms for performing single-cell sequencing, making it a more reliable and streamlined process for untangling genetic heterogeneity.
-Using these methods, researchers have identified the mutational signatures of B-cell cancer and many other cancers.5
+There are now several well-validated, commercially available instruments for performing single-cell sequencing, making it a more reliable and streamlined process for untangling genetic heterogeneity.
+Using these single-cell sequencing, researchers have identified the mutational signatures of B-cell cancer and many other cancers.5

-Single cell genomics applications in cell and gene therapy
+Single-cell genomics and applications in cell and gene therapy biomanufacturing

 ScWGS allow the untangling of different cancer cell lineages, including mutation co-occurrences and order of acquisition in multiple cancer types.1,6 It also enables the identification of rare cell subtypes that can play a big part in the efficacy of or resistance to specific cell and gene therapies (or therapies, in general).

 For viral vector-based therapies that introduce a transgene or gene editing technology, scWGS can be used for understanding transduction efficiency, copy number variation, aneuploidy, on- and off-target editing, and zygosity for either ex vivo and in vivo engineered cells.
-These assays can be used in the discovery and development phase or to monitor critical quality attributes during manufacturing.
+Researchers use these assays in the discovery and development phase or to monitor critical quality attributes during manufacturing.

 Single-cell transcriptomics